GoonerM466/iptvboss-support-agent/docs/troubleshooting/13_no_data.md

 - In the user's Player → goto Step 1b

     **1a.
 If in IPTVBoss:**
+    - *If there are no playlists, sources or anything showing, and its like you are starting Boss for the first time, you will need to [Restore Database](01_database_corruption_startup_failure.md)*
     - Sources > Sync all sources
     - Sources > Sync all EPGs
     - Check EPG Browser & Channel lists;